nxp-mcuxpresso/mcuxsdk-examples/edgefast_bluetooth_examples/shell/readme.md

 ## BR+BLE testes
 Notes: The nRF Connect APP can be used to create BLE connection for the follow BLE connection.

-- BLE is derived from br/edr
+- BLE is derived from br/edr (tested with Phone)
   - use the "prj-br-ble-conns.conf" config file to build the shell demo and run.
   - bt.init
   - bt.clear all